 This has been a very valuable stitch to me as it has enabled…Continue

 A new florist opened up locally (Flowers at the Forge ) and supplied a lovely basket arrangement for MIL's Mother's Day present.
-We got talking and I showed her…Continue
+We got talking and I showed her pictures of the cushions I had made for MIL's birthday and the ones…Continue